-The backward heating remains a serious effect in the MWA process.
-It has been more serious when input power and operating durations are increased due to achieve larger lesions [20].
-Fig.1 shows the backward heating problem.
-The photo took by our experiments performed ex-vivo with bovine liver tissue.
+Backward heating remains a serious effect in the MWA process.
+It has been more serious when input power and operating durations are increased due to larger lesions [20].
+Fig. 1 shows the backward heating problem.
+The photo took by our experiments was performed ex-vivo with bovine liver tissue.
 This photo clearly shows a tear-drop shape lesion with a long tail.

-Fig.1.
-Demonstration of backward heating shape
+Fig. 1.
+Demonstration of backward heating shape.

-To leverage the MWA performances, the two key tissue properties that are thermal conductivity and electrical conductivity, are main factor for heat transportation in tissue.
-There are few studies investigate these factors, how the influence of thermal and electrical conductivity affects the blood velocity, temperature distribution in the ablation zone.
-Since the nanoparticle is required to elevate these two properties and investigate the result of how improving performance on temperature distribution and the ablation zone.
+To leverage the MWA performance, properties, key tissue thermal two conductivity and electrical conductivity, are the main factors for heat transportation in tissue.
+There are few studies that investigate these factors and how the influence of thermal and electrical conductivity affects the blood velocity and temperature distribution in the ablation zone.
+The nanoparticle is required to elevate these two properties and investigate the result of how improving performance on temperature distribution and the ablation zone.

 The influences of thermal and electrical conductivity with selected nanoparticles CNT are investigated.
-The investigated newly nano-hyperthermia proposed interesting ability in tumor treatment [36].
-Nano-assisted cryosurgery has been proposed interesting result [37].
-The magnetite (Fe3O4), Magnesium Oxide (MgO) and Diamond have been used to promote the thermal ablation [38].
-The cylindrical carbon nanotube (CNT) has been introduced to RFA treatment and gave a good performance in the absorption of excess radiofrequency radiation [39].
+The investigated nano-hyperthermia newlv proposed interesting ability in tumor treatment [36].
+Nano-assisted cryosurgery has been proposed with interesting results [37].
+The magnetite (Fe_3O_4), Magnesium Oxide (MgO) and Diamond have been used to promote the thermal ablation [38].
+The cylindrical carbon nanotube (CNT) has been introduced to RFA treatment and showed good performance in the absorption of excess radiofrequency radiation [39].

 In recent years, the good performance of nanoparticle assisted hyperthermia has shown positive impact [24].
-Furthermore, the success of loading nanoparticle into a liver tumor is effective, to leverage the thermal and conductivity properties of liver tumor [25]-[27].
-Unfortunately, only a few existing research that reports the investigation of MWA performance liver tumor therapy with nanoparticle assisted.
+Furthermore, the success of loading nanoparticles into a liver tumor is effective, to leverage the thermal and conductivity properties of liver tumor [25-27].
+Unfortunately, only a few existing research studies report the investigation of MWA performance liver tumor therapy with nanoparticle assistance.